questions

 - how do we create technology that allows life to thrive and people to be empowered to live better lives (with or without directly having to use said technology), when most of the people with money are not at all interested in this?

-- how can people earn money through the web without relying on fickle payment providers and even more fickle giant social media companies? this is especially focused for people who create primarily in video, as its so expensive to host.
+- how can people earn money through the web without relying on fickle payment providers and even more fickle giant social media companies? this is especially focused for people who create primarily in video, as it's so expensive to host.

 - has anything that could "come after" or supplant the internet and web been invented? i have read (okay, skimmed with deep interest, with closer attention on imaginary networks) lori emerson's other networks book, and wonder if there's anything game changing already out there.

-- is the use of technology a thing like "learning to read", where if it's possible you should always have the ability to use it? i'm sure that's where all the "teach every child to code!" benevolent impulse comes from... loads of them just want money for their programs/hardware/software/pockets sure, but a lot also think that the future will be technical, and we should put people in the best stead for that. writing out the question, i think i don't believe it's like reading, but i would love to hear other takes.
+- is the use of technology a thing like "learning to read", where if it's possible you should always have the ability to use it? i'm sure that's where the "teach every child to code!" benevolent impulse comes from... loads of them just want money for their programs/hardware/software/pockets sure, but a lot also think that the future will be technical, and we should put people in the best stead for that. writing out the question, i think i don't believe it's like reading, but i would love to hear other takes.

 - are some technologies just always harmful?